jbamford/jbamford.github.io/_posts/2022-12-24-Note-Taking.markdown

 * Have notes for work-related meetings (a mini CRM)
 * Keep track of TODOs

 In 2022 I started using [Dendron.io](https://www.dendron.so/), and this has been my favorite application so far!
-Prior I was using Foam, but have found that Dendron takes ease of use, customization, and accessibility up another level.
+Prior I was using Foam, but have found that Dendron takes ease of use, customization, and accessibility up to another level.

 ### Note-Taking Structure: